Finks Motorcycle Club: Other states

 Popular criminal Vince Focarelli was kicked out of the Hells Angels.
 He then joined other clubs including the Comancheros, and set up his own club.
 He left the Comancheros later.
-Him and his son Giovanni were shot at by unknown assailants in 2012.
+He and his son Giovanni were shot at by unknown assailants in 2012.
 Vince was sent to the Royal Adelaide Hospital and his son died.
 He has refused to name any suspects even though this was not the first time he was targeted.
 While Vince was in hospital, he was visited by friends who are Finks members.
 Some Finks members also visited the funeral of Giovanni.

-In 2012, Finks member Mark James Graham was charged with the attempted murder of Bandidos member Jacques Teamo in a shooting at the Robina Town Centre shopping centre.
+In 2012, Finks member Mark James Graham was charged with the attempted murder of Bandidos member Jacques Teamo in a shooting at the Robina Town Centre shopping Centre.

 In 2012, Patrick Mcmillan was arrested and charged with firing a pistol at a man, and intentionally and recklessly causing serious injury to him at his Ferntree Gully home he shared with his girlfriend Rachel Osborn, theft, trespass, drug and weapon possession, dealing with proceeds of crime and traffic offences.